-Once Curity has been installed, it is time to configure it for the first time.
-This tutorials will setup the basic configuration so that the following is running:
+Once the Curity Identity Server has been installed, it is time to configure it for the first time.
+This tutorial will setup the basic configuration so that the following is running:

 - An Authentication service